yqinic/isht/README.md

-# isht
+# Introduction to Sampling and Hypothesis Testing

-This folder contains the course materials on Introduction to Sampling and Hypothesis Testing.
+This repository contains the course materials:

 1. Course note
 2. Jupyter Notebook Python scripts